materialsvirtuallab/matpes/README.md

 The naming of the models follow the format `<architecture>-<dataset>-<dataset-version>-PES`.

-These UMLIPs can be used easily with the [MatCalc] package to rapidly compute properties.
+These FPs can be used easily with the [MatCalc] package to rapidly compute properties.
 For example:

 ```python
 from matcalc.elasticity import ElasticityCalc